Siamese Cat Books for Adults - Novels, Short Stories, True Stories, Cozy Mysteries, New Books, and More...

 Kym: The Story of a Very Special Friend (Joyce Stranger)

-Harking back to an earlier time, some of Kym's adventures would probably be frowned on these days but the book is endearing and addictive and beautifully told through Joyce Stranger's eyes.
+Harking back to an earlier time, some of Kym's adventures would probably be frowned upon these days but the book is endearing and addictive and beautifully told through Joyce Stranger's eyes.